 Dodge-Chrysler vehicles, especially Ram trucks or Jeeps, carry a 545RFE transmission that integrates its solenoids into a single block of numerous solenoids.
 Erratic shifting on these units is a typical problem and often can be tracked to a malfunctioning solenoid within the block.
 Unfortunately, these situations are not limited to high mileage situations.
 In low mileage situations, the solenoid block alone can be replaced saving a customer thousands of dollars required for a full transmission rebuild.

 Transmission Rebuild & Repair Experts

 The Advanced Transmission Center team consists of technicians who have decades of experience diagnosing, rebuilding and repairing automatic transmissions in domestic and import vehicles.
 We have the ability to test and diagnose problems with your valve body or your transmission solenoids and use only quality parts in our repairs.

 If you are having problems with your valve body, solenoids, or any transmission related issue, contact Advanced Transmission Center at either of our shop locations and we’d be happy to help!
 Unlike dealerships or many independent repair shops, we are transmission specialists trained to fix issues related to a vehicle drive-train.
+Call our Westminster (Northwest Denver) location at (303) 421-4140, our Lakewood (Southwest Denver) location at (303) 922-4102 or contact us online to get started today!
 You can reach out to either location that is most convenient for you.

 Please give us a call or send us a message ASAP.
 We look forward to serving your vehicle drivetrain and transmission needs.
 Over 35 years, our goal remains to be “Geared for Customer Satisfaction!”